ajayat/ajayat/README.md

 ## Welcome to my Github profile 👋
-I am a student in the last year of High School, specialising in Maths, Physics and Computer Science. \n I learned programming by myself, I’m fascinated by its logical and creative aspect.
+I am a student in the last year of High School, specialising in Maths, Physics and Computer Science. <br>
+I learned programming by myself, I’m fascinated by its logical and creative aspect.

 ## My Skills